schams-net/nagios/Documentation/SecurityAspects/RestrictAccessByRemoteIpAddress/Index.rst

 Restrict Access by Remote IP Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The extension configuration of the TYPO3 Nagios® Extension contains an input field that holds a comma-separated list of IP addresses and/or fully qualified hostnames of all Nagios® servers which may retrieve information about the TYPO3 instance.
+The extension configuration of the TYPO3 Nagios® extension contains an input field that holds a comma-separated list of IP addresses and/or fully qualified hostnames of all Nagios® servers which may retrieve information about the TYPO3 instance.

 **Comma-separated list of IP addresses**